dalsat/Basher/README.md

 docker-compose run app
 ```

-This will setup a container running the Basher application, and a container running the MongoDB database.
+This will setup two containers: one running the Basher application and one running the MongoDB database.
-You can stop and delete the images by running the command:
+You can stop and delete the containers by running the command:
 ```
 docker-compose down
 ```